grittyninja/smolflow/README.md

 ### Nodes (The Building Blocks)

-Nodes are individual units of work.
-SmolFlow provides several base classes for creating nodes:
+Nodes are individual units of work. smolFlow provides several base classes for creating nodes:

 *   **`FlowFramework.BaseNode`**: The fundamental class for all nodes.
     *   `prep(shared)`: Synchronous method to prepare data or context.
 Receives the `shared` context.